hsuanchih/CodingChallenge-500px/README.md

 __Handling Fetched Data__

 Response from the request are de-serialized into CoreData entities using [JSONDecoder](https://developer.apple.com/documentation/foundation/jsondecoder).
 Data models are managed objects subclasses conforming to the [Decodable](https://developer.apple.com/documentation/swift/decodable) protocol.
-The __id__ property is used as the unique key by the managed object model to identify duplicate [Photo](./CodingChallenge-500px/CoreData/DataModels/Photo%2BCoreDataClass.swift)/[User](CodingChallenge-500px/CoreData/DataModels/User%2BCoreDataClass.swift) entities.
-Entities are created and inserted into the background managed object context attached to the JSONDecoder via its [userInfo dictionary](https://developer.apple.com/documentation/foundation/jsondecoder/2895340-userinfo).
+Entities are created and added to the background managed object context attached to the JSONDecoder via its [userInfo dictionary](https://developer.apple.com/documentation/foundation/jsondecoder/2895340-userinfo).

+__CoreData__

+* __Why CoreData?__

+  Or more specifically, why use CoreData with SQLLite as its persistent store type as opposed to using CoreData simply for an in-memory object graph?
+Keeping all managed objects and their relationships in the memory is bound to overrun the heap at some point as the number of objects continue to grow.
+So the idea is to have objects backed in the persistent store and faulted into memory as needed.

+* __Managed Object Context Relationships__

+  The decision is to forgo the typical parent-child relationship between managed object contexts.
+The reason being that the managed object model is setup to use the __id__ property of each [Photo](./CodingChallenge-500px/CoreData/DataModels/Photo%2BCoreDataClass.swift)/[User](CodingChallenge-500px/CoreData/DataModels/User%2BCoreDataClass.swift) entity as the primary key (and the [merge policy](https://developer.apple.com/documentation/coredata/nsmergepolicy/merge_policies) on relevant managed object contexts set to ` NSMergeByPropertyObjectTrumpMergePolicy`) so to avoid duplicates.

+  Uniqueness constraint validation in CoreData relies on [NSPersistentStoreCoordinator](https://developer.apple.com/documentation/coredata/nspersistentstorecoordinator) working along-side [NSManagedObjectModel](https://developer.apple.com/documentation/coredata/nsmanagedobjectmodel) to do the heavy-lifting, so changes propagated between managed object contexts through parent-child relationships will also bring along unresolved duplications.
+Thus the decision is to have each managed object context wired to the persistent store coordinator as its parent store, and propagate changes via saving.